-Employment of network and computer systems administration is projected to grow 6 percent from 2016 to 2026
+Employment of network and computer systems administration is projected to grow 6 percent from 2016 to 2026 program.
+Actual time is dependent upon enrollment status, whether

 MANUFACTURING

 MANUFACTURING ELECTRICAL AND INSTRUMENTATION TECHNOLOGY (Building Automation Systems)

 The objective of the Electrical and Instrumentation Technology (Building Automation Systems) program is to provide quality educational training designed to meet the current and future needs if the electrical and instrumentation technology industry.
 Toward this end the following guidelines are established: assist students to choose, prepare for, enter and be gainfully employed in the electrician field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; and provide courses to meet current and specific needs of the student and this industry.